AdguardTeam/AdguardKnowledgeBase/01.general/02.how-to-create-your-own-ad-filters/docs.en.md

 * In **AdGuard for Windows** you'll find it inside *Ad Blocker* tab or via the tray menu;
 * In **AdGuard for Mac** it's under *Settings > Advanced > Filtering log*;
 * In **AdGuard for Android** it's a separate item in the side menu, also filtering log for a specific app or website is accessible from the Assistant.
-* In **AdGuard Browser extensions** it's accessible from the *Miscellaneous* settings tab or by right-clicking the extension icon.
+* In **AdGuard Browser extension** it's accessible from the *Miscellaneous* settings tab or by right-clicking the extension icon.
 Only Chromium- and Firefox-based browsers show applied **element hiding rules** (including CSS, ExtCSS) and **JS rules and scriptlets** in their Filtering logs.

 > In **AdGuard for iOS** and in **AdGuard for Safari** Filtering log does not exist because of the way content blockers are implemented in Safari.
 AdGuard doesn't see the web requests and therefore can't display them.